 Automating the ACE-V process

-With advanced enhancement capabilities built into the program and the ability to integrate with ABIS systems, ACE-V Manager enables forensic departments to manage cases with consistency and efficiency.
+With advanced enhancement capabilities built into the program and integrated with ABIS systems, ACE-V Manager enables forensic departments to manage cases consistently and efficiently.

 Designed with Industry Expertise